TeamVermeille/NuitDeLInfo/README.md

 A project to develop a platform for NGOs and Institutions to check on population data, share information... etc.
 >A Platform for Non Governmental Organisations.
 >A project to develop a platform for NGOs and Institutions to check on population data, share information... etc.
+> A Platform for Non Governmental Organisations.
+> A project to develop a platform for NGOs and Institutions to check on population data, share information... etc.